stacks-archive/blockstack-ios/docs/tutorial.md

      webpack: Compiled successfully.
      ```

-   The system opens a browser displaying your running application.
+   At this point, the browser is running a Blockstack server on your local host.

+6. Navigate to `http://localhost:8080` with your browser to display the
+   application.

    ![](images/blockstack-signin.png)

-   At this point, the browser is running a Blockstack server on your local host.
-   This is for testing your applications only.
+   This local instances is for testing your applications only.

-6. Choose **Sign in with Blockstack**
+7. Choose **Sign in with Blockstack**

    The system displays a prompt allowing you to create a new Blockstack ID or restore an existing one.

     ![](images/create-restore.png)

-7. Follow the prompts appropriate to your situation.
+8. Follow the prompts appropriate to your situation.

     If you are restoring an existing ID, you may see a prompt about your user
     being nameless, ignore it.
 At this point you have only a single application